Day 118: Lazy Day

 Xaldin is clearly fascinated by the Beast, though he expresses it in his own way, alternating from prosaic to dismissive at the drop of a hat.
 It depends on what they’re talking about.
-Contextualize the Beast as fighting a losing battle against the Heartless: prosaic.
-Contextualize the Beast fighting to defend the castle: that’s stupid, who does that?
+The Beast as fighting a losing battle against the Heartless?
+How prosaic!
+The Beast fighting to defend the castle?
+That’s stupid, who does that?
 In some blunt foreshadowing, if you check out the Bridge, Xaldin will observe that a large Heartless could easily attack here.
 Hey, guess where this world’s major boss fight is?

 For the first time, you get a chance to use that door in the secret passage, which you discover leads to the Ballroom (the place where Xaldin was standing when he made his first appearance in KH2).
 Xaldin gets ultra-poetic here: “Why, it’s a ballroom.
 And quite a lovely one, at that.
 No place for a creature as hideous as our host… and it seems he agrees with me. […] This room will be [dark] too, in time.
 Dark with the beast’s despair.”
 Geeze, man.
 Xaldin observes the Beast hasn’t been defending the ballroom from the Heartless, as there are no signs of a struggle.
 I wonder who and how they’ve been cleaning and lighting the place, then?

 Funnily enough: this suggestion of a plot line won’t come to anything in Days, but would actually take place during KHX!

-This investigation finally justifies the broom and bucket the devs placed in this hall, which I often got snagged against while trying to cut past Lumiere in Mission 29.
+This investigation finally justifies the broom and bucket prop the devs placed in this hall, which I often got snagged against while trying to cut past Lumiere in Mission 29.
 And now that we’re here on our second and last investigation of this hallway, it turns out that the reason the broom was put here was… nothing.
 If you examine the broom, Xaldin just says you’re wasting time, making it just as pointless here as it was in our initial investigation with Xion and Roxas.
 Thanks, broom with an oversized collision mesh.
 Thanks a lot.